 Spread a 1-inch (2.5-cm) layer of mulch around the Clivia plant with a rake.
 Keep the mulch 4 to 6 inches (10 to 15 cm) from the base of the plant to avoid rot.

 Deadhead the Clivia plant in the late spring when the flowers are spent.
 Cut through the base of the flower stalks with a pair of pruning shears.
-Make the cut 1/4 inch (6 mm) above the point where the flower stalk joins with the main plant.
+Cut 1/4 inch (6 mm) above the point where the flower stalk joins with the main plant.
 Discard the spent flowers in a trash bin or on top of a compost pile.

 Spray the plant's foliage periodically with a steady stream of water to wash away dust and grime that may attract harmful insects.
-Wash the leaves in the early morning hours to give the foliage time to dry before nightfall.
+Wash the leaves early in the morning to give the foliage time to dry before nightfall.

 - Back to genus Clivia